Courses

 1. What is a non-contact force in Physics?

-A non-contact force is a push or a pull that acts on an object without coming into direct physical contact with it.
-These forces operate over a distance, exerting their influence through an invisible area known as a field.
+A non-contact force is a type of force that acts on an object without any physical contact between the objects involved.
+These forces operate over a distance through an invisible field.
+Common examples include gravitational force, electrostatic force, and magnetic force.

 2. What are the main types of non-contact forces?